imed-tarhouni/Snap.js/README.md

     minDragDistance: 5
 }
 ```
+* `element`: The element which contains the 'left' or 'right' tag css
 * `element`: The element which the user will be sliding side to side
 * `dragger`: The element which the user will be using to slide the target element side to side
 * `disable`: String, set to 'left' or 'right' to disable the respective side